Brent Chalem

-Brent Chalem was an American child actor.
+Brent Russell Chalem (February 7, 1975 – December 9, 1997) was an American child actor.

-Early life and schooling
+Early life and education

-Chalem was born in Westlake Village, California in February 1975 (either February 1 or February 7) to Allen and Bettyanne Chalem.
+Chalem was born in Westlake Village, California in February 7, 1975 to Allen and Bettyanne Chalem.

 In 1980 and 1981, Chalem played in the American Youth Soccer Organization's Division VII (Pee Wee Division), first as a defender for the Yellow Jackets, and then as a goalkeeper for the Dragonflies.
 In 1982, Chalem progressed to the American Youth Soccer Organization's Division VI, playing for the Golden Eagles.
 In 1985, he played in the Senior Division of the Conejo Youth Flag Football Association as a defender for the Raiders.
 Chalem pursued various interests in 1986, including acting, baseball, baseball cards, being in the school choir and a flute player in the school band.

 Chalem was an honour student at Westlake High School in 1993, was awarded a scholarship by the Westlake High School Scholarship Foundation, and later graduated from UC Berkeley with a degree in environmental science.
-In 1993, he was one of the organisers/presenters of the Condomania workshop during a HIV/AIDS conference "For Youth by Youth".
+In 1993, he was one of the organisers and presenters of the Condomania workshop during a HIV/AIDS conference "For Youth by Youth".